Trump attends Al Smith charity dinner with his wife, Melania, while Harris appears virtually

 NEW YORK — (AP) — Former President Donald Trump is trading the rally stage for comedy Thursday night as he headlines the annual Al Smith charity dinner, where he was jeered eight years ago while delivering an especially pointed speech.

-Vice President Kamala Harris is skipping attending the event in person as she campaigns in battleground states, breaking with presidential tradition.
-But she will appear on screen in a recorded video, organizers said.
+Vice President Kamala Harris skipped attending the event in person as she campaigned in Wisconsin, breaking with presidential tradition.
+But she will appear onscreen in a recorded video, organizers said.

-The white tie dinner in New York raises millions of dollars for Catholic charities and has traditionally offered candidates from both parties the chance to trade light-hearted barbs and show that they can get along — or at least pretend to — for one night in the election's final stretch.
+The white tie dinner in New York raises millions of dollars for Catholic charities and has traditionally offered candidates from both parties the chance to trade light-hearted barbs, poke fun at themselves, and show that they can get along — or at least pretend to — for one night in the election's final stretch.

 It's often the last time the two nominees share a stage before Election Day.